-There is nothing like wandering around in my garden and seeing the wildlife in the form of insects buzzing around.
 We all know that gardens need bees for pollination but so many other garden insects will find their way into a garden too.

-We all love the sight of swallowtail butterflies on flowers in our yard.
+There is nothing like wandering around in my garden and seeing the wildlife in the form of insects buzzing around.
+We all love the sight of swallowtail butterflies on flowers in our yards.
 But some other bugs might not be so inviting.
-Are you a bug person?

 Gallery of Garden Insects

 Some of them are those that I have seen in my garden and others come from my gardening friends, or from Fans on my Facebook Gardening Cook page.

 Robert says this about the imposing critter: “Thought you’d like this photo I took today in my father’s garden, on one of his Strawberry plants.
 It’s a Vapourer moth – more common in the European mainland than the UK but not totally rare.

 I have never seen one but it is frightful to look at!
 My friend tells me all those hairs are toxic!

 Shared by page Fan Bente Havelund.
 My friend Judy from Magic Touch and Her Gardens shared this photo of a Silver spotted skipper butterfly and the caterpillar that will become one.

 Close up of a dragonfly feasting on the flowers of a Dusty miller plant in my test garden.

 Tamara says that he visits the porch almost daily!
 What a treat and what a talented photographer you are, Tamara.
 Thanks for sharing!

 Be sure to also check out my article on how to attract monarch butterflies to your garden.